Within the last year, I realized that I had unconsciously stopped making music for a long time — around 10 years ago.

 - The beginning is the most challenging 🏔 The first two weeks were agonizingly frustrating and difficult, as I lacked the basic knowledge and skills for almost every piece of the workflow for each day.
 Day one I got so frustrated and my mind was flooded with thoughts of just not starting that I ended up having a breakthrough writing a song about it (you may notice I left one minute of silence completely unintentionally that day as well 🤦🏻♂️).
 Done my song for the day?
 Great!
 Why the hell won't it export sounding the same way I made it?
 Why do my vocals sound like garbage?!?! 😭 There was a lot of essential learning in the beginning and it took probably 3-5 times as much effort as it does now (in mid-Feb.) to create a song or clip that's 1/3 of the time and it definitely didn't sound as good.
 Pushing through to create and publish something every day despite the quality was the only way I could figure it out to get here now though. 🙌

 - Afterwards, it's the mundane middle that can mess things up 😅 This may be the most important insight, which is really just solidifying what I'd discovered from the first 365 project — it's the boring, horrible times that matter the most.
 I have already had many, many songs that I don't like very much or that I made while I was exhausted or that don't do anything new or exciting or just sound and feel exactly like 10 other ones I made.
 While not ideal, life is not ideal and the whole point is that the persistence and consistency I'm building by doing anything musically every day helps build all the different muscles and pathways in my brain to get me to where I want to go.
-I wouldn't have the breakthroughs and create the best songs to date without a few (and by a few I mean a ton) that make me cringe and weep.
+It's also the fact that taking a break one day or skipping it for whatever reason opens up the possibility that you do it any other day, which is a slippery slope of lost dreams. 👋 I wouldn't have the breakthroughs and create the best songs to date without a few (and by a few I mean a ton) that make me cringe and weep.
 While there is no real timeline or rhyme to this type of thing, I'm aiming for about 1-2 breakthroughs a month.
 If I can see substantial progress or feel that I made a song that's vastly better than most of what I made previously every 14-30 days, than I'm happy.
+I've seen a constant pattern of the breakthroughs coming very quickly after the deepest challenges and lows too, which has made it easier to keep pushing each time.

 - Podcast as